Planning Survey And Evaluation Question And Answers

 • Selecting the sample

-• It is done as it is impossible to study every individual in the study population
+• Selecting the sample is done as it is impossible to study every individual in the study population

-• Along with it, it saves resources in terms of time, money & manpower
+• Along with this, it saves resources in terms of time, money, and manpower

 • Sample i.e. reference population is selected using any of the sampling methods